sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add execution permission to the owner, the group owner and other users to file hello
+No permission to owner and group but all permission to others for hello file